dipakbariya/StockMarketPrediction/README.md

 ###  <p align="center"> **PROBLEM**  </p>

-Twitter provides a plethora of market data.
+<p align="justify"> Twitter provides a plethora of market data.
 In this project we have extracted around 100,000 tweets from various accounts to predict the upward movements.
-Using this data we are researching how this economic news affects the market.
+Using this data we are researching how this economic news affects the market. </p>

 <p align="justify"> The sentiment analysis task is very much field-specific.
 Tweets are classified as positive, negative, and neutral based on the sentiment present.
 Out of the total tweets are examined by humans and annotated as 1 for Positive, 0 for Neutral and 2 for Negative emotions.
 For the classification of nonhuman annotated tweets, a machine learning model is trained whose features are extracted from the human-annotated tweets. </p>